mitchamador/wive-ng-mt-newifi-d2/README.md

 - web/ssh login: Admin
 - web/ssh password: Admin

+note:
+- use ubuntu 16.04 for compiling firmware;
-do not forget to restore original eeprom before flashing other firmware
+- do not forget to restore original eeprom before flashing other firmware;